-Students are responsible for purchasing supplies from TPCA, which are not included in the cost of tuition.
+Students are responsible for purchasing TPCA approved supplies either directly from the school or from outside retailers.
 The term supplies encompass books and other items needed to complete the course.
-The supplies will be issued at the appropriate educational benchmarks/intervals, and students are not allowed to take the supplies out of school premises unless 1) Permission from Director (or designate) is obtained or 2) Program requirements and financial obligations have been met.
-The students are responsible for the completeness of their supplies and may not be sold, until course completion.
+The supplies purchased directly from the school will be issued at the appropriate educational benchmarks/intervals.
 TPCA reserves the right to alter the supplies at any time.
 Please note that students are responsible for the purchase of stationery such as pens, highlighters, notebooks, etc., and consumable supplies.